The Fragility Of Culture. Toradh Arts Centre, Ashbourne, Co. Meath

 http://downsurvey.tcd.ie/

-This causes a huge disruption to life; constant war and famine start to weaken Gaelic society in the 16th century and this continues into the 17th century.
-The patronage of the Harpers starts to suffer and decline from its heyday in the 15th and 16th centuries.
-By the 18th century the Harpers are now itinerant, staying a week or a month in a great house of the new anglo Irish ascendancy, and the amount of land in catholic ownership is only 3% of the total.
+This caused a huge disruption to life; constant war and famine started to weaken Gaelic society in the 16th century and this continued into the 17th century.
+The patronage of the Harpers started to suffer and decline from its heyday in the 15th and 16th centuries.
+By the 18th century the Harpers were now itinerant, staying a week or a month in a great house of the new anglo Irish ascendancy, and the amount of land in catholic ownership fell to only 3% of the total.

 The work in this show is a reaction to the music of the historical Irish Harp.
 During its creation I immersed myself in this music.
 It's also a reflection on the story of the Harp and Harpers from its prime where in the Gaelic system the Harper was a high status figure, to its steady decline as the Gaelic order collapsed.
 There's a poignancy to the fact that the grandchildren of the high status harpers became itinerant players going from patron to patron.